BubuNunu/TTKproject/TTK_configuration.md

  </pre>

  #### 11. check the point using paraview
- open the data folder then call "TTK SphereFromPoint"
+ out the point data rathen then the cell of point. open the data folder then call "TTK SphereFromPoint"